MacielMaximiliano/MacielMaximiliano/README.md

 <h2 align="center">📋 Project</h2>

-On my GitHub profile, you will find a variety of projects I have worked on, from small experiments to larger and more complete projects.
-Here are some examples:

--   [Pokedex](https://github.com/MacielMaximiliano/Pokedex): My integrative project is a web application that uses the knowledge acquired in front-end, back-end and database development.

-I am always looking for opportunities to improve my skills and learn new things, so I would love to receive feedback and suggestions on any projects you find on my profile.
+One of my most relevant projects is a **course platform** that I am building, where users can sign up, subscribe, and access educational content through video.

+This project includes the integration of:

+- 🎥 **Vimeo API** to deliver private, high-quality video content per course.
+- 💬 **WhatsApp Business API** to verify phone numbers and send notifications.
+- 💳 **Stripe API** for managing monthly subscriptions and secure payments.

+The platform combines front-end, back-end and third-party API integration, following clean architecture and security best practices (such as JWT and OAuth2).

+I’m constantly working to improve and expand it, so feel free to explore the repositories and share your feedback!
 <br>
 <br>
 <h2 align="center">🏆 Trophies</h2>